Z0eDu/3400-group6/mi3/README.md

 ## Mux Implementation

 While integrating the robot, we realized that the number of analog inputs we are using is larger than the number of analog input ports.
-Therefore we decided to use a mux to share a analog input port.
+We always need inputs from the inner two line sensors for line following and the three treasure detecting sensors.
+There are only 6 analog input ports, so the microphone, the outer two line sensors, and the three wall sensors have to share the last analog input port.
+Therefore we decided to use a mux to choose which one will use it.

 ```cpp
 void muxSelect(int state){